onflow/fcl-js/packages/kit/README.md

 ### Wrapping Your App With `FlowProvider`

-Before using any hooks or components, wrap your application with the `FlowProvider` to initialize FCL configuration.
+Before using any hooks or components (coming soon), wrap your application with the `FlowProvider` to initialize FCL configuration.
 This sets up FCL and maps its configuration keys to a strictly typed format for your hooks.

 ```jsx
 import React from "react"